Frequently Asked Questions

 How many electricians over the age of 45 do you see on the non-union jobs?
 Overall, not many?
 That’s because non-union construction employers do not provide the fringe benefits that older electricians need.

-In I.B.E.W.
+At I.B.E.W.
 Local 300, we value our older workers.
 Their years of experience and their wealth of knowledge in the electrical trade are a valuable resource this union will never disregard.

 As union members, we bargain collectively with our employers over wages, benefits, and other terms and conditions of employment.
 We offer an excellent wage and benefit package to our members which helps to support the families of our members, and the communities in which they live.